Shlomihaser/Shlomihaser/README.md

 - 📫 How to reach me **hasshlomi21@gmail.com**

-- ⚡ Fun fact **I've had the incredible opportunity to travel across several Eastern countries, including Thailand, Philippines, India, Sri Lanka, Cambodia, Vietnam, and South Korea.
-Each destination has enriched my perspective and inspired my creativity.**
+- 🌏 Travel Enthusiast: My love for travel has taken me to several Eastern countries, including Thailand, Philippines, India, Sri Lanka, Cambodia, Vietnam, and South Korea.
+Each adventure has broadened my horizons and inspired my creativity in both life and coding.

+- 👨‍🎓 Computer Science Student: I am currently a third-year Computer Science student, nearing the completion of my degree.
+Throughout my studies, I have delved into various topics, including Algorithms, Data Structures, and much more.
+These subjects have not only sharpened my problem-solving skills but also fueled my passion for coding.

+- 🌟 Aspiring Full-Stack Developer: As I approach the end of my academic journey, I am eager to enhance my full-stack development skills.
+I enjoy working on both front-end and back-end technologies and am excited about building dynamic, user-friendly applications

+-
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/shlomihaser" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="shlomihaser" height="30" width="40" /></a>